MaestroError/html-strings-affixer/README.md

 - -only="(string)" - Methods to use while parsing, separated by commas.
 Available: text, placeholder, alt, title, hashtag
 - -prefix="(string)" - New prefix for strings (**Required**)
 - -suffix="(string)" - New suffix for strings (**Required**)
+- -report - if true, warnings will be saved as JSON file

 ### *Check* command options
 - -allowed="(string)" - allowed file types, separated by commas (**Required**)
 - -file="(string)" - Use this argument to run command only on one file
 - -folder="(string)" - Folder to scan (**Required**)
 - -only="(string)" - Methods to use while parsing, separated by commas.
 Available: text, placeholder, alt, title, hashtag
+- -report - if true, warnings will be saved as JSON file

 # Usage
 It is recommended to use tool with [config file](#config-file), where you can specify all needed info and use all features, that tool is providing.
 If you already have configured file you can easily run: